zsnahid/PH-Assignment-10-Client/README.md

 ## Overview

 Sportify is a comprehensive, full-stack e-commerce platform designed for sports equipment enthusiasts.
-This project showcases advanced web development skills including React performance optimization, data visualization, modern UI/UX patterns, and production-ready architecture.

-**What makes this project stand out:**

-- **Performance-Optimized**: Implements lazy loading, code splitting, and efficient state management
-- **Data-Driven**: Features interactive charts and analytics using Recharts library
-- **User-Centric**: Complete user profile management with edit capabilities
-- **Scalable Architecture**: Modular component structure with proper separation of concerns
-- **Professional UI/UX**: Modern Material Tailwind design with responsive layouts

-This application demonstrates my ability to build enterprise-level web applications that prioritize performance, user experience, and maintainable code structure.
+Users can browse, search and sort their desired products.
+Admins can add, update and delete products easily.

 ## Screenshots